Woman says Mountain Rescue Aspen helped save her after stricken by HACE

 An advance team from Mountain Rescue Aspen arrived at about 8:30 p.m.

 Karen was told they had been preparing for a training exercise, so they were quick to the scene when the real emergency broke out.
-They immediately gave her intravenous fluids and provided medical care.
+They immediately gave her intravenous fluids and provide medical care.
 A medical helicopter landed near the site at about 9 p.m. and was airborne about 45 minutes later after getting Karen stabilized and secured.

 She arrived at St. Mary’s Hospital in Grand Junction a short time later and spent three days in the intensive care unit.